Skip to main content

 connect-adapter

-Adapts Connect inventory into the framework catalog as a SourceAdapter.
+Adapts Connect inventory into the platform catalog as a SourceAdapter.
 Use it inside a Voyant app.

 connect-provider-sdk